patchlevel/event-sourcing/docs/pages/getting_started.md

 ## Define projections

 So that we can see all the hotels on our website and also see how many guests are currently visiting the hotels, we need a projection for it.
+To create a projection we need a projector.
+Each projector is then responsible for a specific projection and version.

 ```php
 use Doctrine\DBAL\Connection;